QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 Closures
 ---------------

-Frequently, you will want to have a function that calculates a value given some fixed parameters
+Frequently, you will want to have a function that calculates a value given some fixed parameters.

 .. code-block:: julia